 Silver lining for young and old athletes at Asian Games

-JAKARTA, Indonesia (AP) — Oksana Chusovitina continued her quest to compete at an eighth Olympics by winning a silver medal in the vault at the Asian Games at the age of 43.
+The 43-year-old Uzbekistan gymnast took silver in the vault, one-tenth of a point behind 16-year-old South Korean Yeo Seo-jeong.

+Yeo, who was born 10 years after Chusovitina made her Olympic debut and won gold in the team event in '92 in Barcelona, won with 14.387 points.

-Chusovitina won the vault at the 2002 Asian Games in Busan, and in between took silver medals in the event at the 1994 and 2014 editions of the continental games.
+Chusovitina, who won the vault at the 2002 Asian Games and took silver medals in the event at the 1994 and 2014 editions, is competing with the intention of qualifying for the Tokyo Olympics in 2020 — at 45.

-The Uzbekistan veteran missed out by one-tenth of a point on a gold medal, which went to 16-year-old South Korean Yeo Seo-jeong with 14.387 points.
-Yeo was born 10 years after Chusovitina made her Olympic debut and won gold in the team event in '92 in Barcelona.

 At the other end of the spectrum, 15-year-old Shardul Vihan became India's youngest medalist in shooting at the Asian Games when he took silver in the double trap final behind Shin Hyun-woo of South Korea.

-Vihan attends high school in Meerut, where 16-year-old 10-meter pistol gold medalist Saurabh Chaudhary is from.
+Tottenham forward Son Heung-min's bid to win the gold medal that will earn him an exemption from military service continued when South Korea beat fellow four-time Asian Games winner Iran 2-0.

+Hwang Ui-jo and Lee Seung-woo scored for defending champion South Korea, which will meet Asian under-23 champion Uzbekistan in the quarterfinals.

-China continued to dominate the podium across co-host cities Jakarta and Palembang and its medal tally hit 100 — including 51 gold — halfway through the fifth day of competition.
+China continued to dominate the podium across co-host cities Jakarta and Palembang and its medal tally hit 116 — including 55 gold — after 153 finals.

 That included golds in six of the day's first eight rowing finals.